-To raise a concern, or to tell us what's happening, send an email to email@example.com, or post your letter to Parliamentary Commissioner for the Environment, PO Box 10-241, Wellington, or fax to 04 495 8350.
+To raise a concern or tell us what's happening, send an email to email@example.com or post your letter to Parliamentary Commissioner for the Environment, PO Box 10 241, Wellington.
 Please outline your concern briefly.

-Please include your name and contact details (we will not disclose these details without your permission, our policy is here).
+Please include your name and contact details (we will not disclose these details without your permission).
 We will acknowledge receipt of your letter, and will contact you further if we decide to act on or investigate your complaint.

-If you raise an environmental concern with us, we don't disclose who you are without your permission.
-Your identity and other information can be kept confidential under:
+If you raise an environmental concern with us, your identity and other information can usually be kept confidential under the:

 The Environment Act 1986

-The Environment Act gives the Commissioner and her employees wide powers to gather information.
-They have a corresponding obligation to maintain secrecy in respect of all matters which come into their knowledge through their job, except where the information has to be released for purposes connected with either administering or carrying out the provisions of the Act.
+The Environment Act gives the Commissioner and his employees wide powers to gather information.
+They have a corresponding obligation to maintain secrecy in respect of all matters that come into their knowledge through their job, except where the information is used for purposes connected with either administering or carrying out the provisions of the Act.